cloudprober/cloudprober/docs/content/docs/overview/cloudprober/index.md

 Cloudprober is a monitoring software that makes it super-easy to monitor availability and performance of various components of your system.
-Cloudprober employs the "active" monitoring model.
+Cloudprober uses the "active" monitoring model.
 It runs probes against (or on) your components to verify that they are working as expected.
 For example, it can run a probe to verify that your frontends can reach your backends.
 Similarly it can run a probe to verify that your in-Cloud VMs can actually reach your on-premise